Arion ater rufus: Behavior

-Leopard slug (Limax maximus) hunting Red slug.

 At rest A. rufus contracts into a hemispherical shape.
 When disturbed, it performs a rocking motion, sometimes for many minutes.
 Although predominantly nocturnal, rain brings it out during daylight.
 It is an omnivore.

 Arion ater rufus is hermaphrodite and during its mating spermatophores are swapped reciprocally.
 Mating typically starts with one slug following the other, periodically nibbling its tail.
 When the leading slug doubles back, they may form a wheel configuration circling clockwise, with each nibbling the other.
 This soon evolves into the yin-yang configuration (or the wheel step may be skipped), with each animal hooked around the other, their genital pores pressed together, the configuration no longer rotating.
 The genitalia take some minutes to engage and evert, the epiphallus (spermatophore producing organ) connecting to the bursa trunk of the other, mutually.
 This may take several attempts and sometimes is unsuccessful.
 Then the genital atria evert, and swell rapidly (1–2 min) to form a large, white, spherical mass between the bodies.
 The slugs remain like this for 90 minutes or longer, during which time a spermatophore is manufactured, filled with sperm, and in part passed over to the partner, hidden by the enveloping atria.
 Eventually one partner starts to become active, the configuration consequently rotates, the atria contract, and the genitalia separate.
 The spermatophores, anchored in the recipient's bursa trunk, are thereby pulled out of the donor's epiphallus.
 As the genitalia fully retract the spermatophore is taken in.